@hackage mlkem0.2.0.0

 Notes

 The library does its best to destroy secrets and intermediate buffers from memory after use, despite the implementation in functional style.
 This relies on finalization by the garbage collector and is not guaranteed to run before the program exits.
 Also, depending on optimizations applied, lambdas may capture variables and move them to the heap.
 This could theoretically include machine words containing secret information that would not then be destroyed.
+Cautious users can run the benchmarks with info-table profiling and verify that closures containing non pointers capture only non-secret variables like loop indices or algorithm parameters.

 Best performance is obtained with the LLVM code generator.
+On ARM, define macro __ARM_FEATURE_UNALIGNED if unaligned access is supported by the target.

 Testing